adam-aalah/Feature-clustering-and-XAI-for-RUL-estimation/README.md

 # Citation

-If you use the data, code, or findings from this repository in your work, please cite our article as follows:
+If you use the code, or findings from this repository in your work, please cite our article as follows:

 @article{aerospace10050474,
 AUTHOR = {Youness, Genane and Aalah, Adam},